 McLanahan knows that deposits and/or product requirements can change, so it added several features for adjusting the material as it is processed through the UltraWASH.

 Fines Forward Slide

-The patent-pending Fines Forward Slide, which divides the bottom deck of the Sizing Screen and spans across its width, can divert a portion of the fine sand into the coarse stream, maximizing plant capacity by balancing the fine and coarse processing streams.
+The Fines Forward Slide, which divides the bottom deck of the Sizing Screen and spans across its width, can divert a portion of the fine sand into the coarse stream, maximizing plant capacity by balancing the fine and coarse processing streams.
 The Fines Forward Slide can also block the entry of coarse material into the fines processing stream by substituting the fine panels with coarse panels.

 Aggregate mixing gates

 Mixing gates within the aggregate hood allow producers to combine adjacent aggregate product sizes after they come off the sizing screen to create one, two or three specification products.